Skip to content Skip to footer

 Another World Is Possible: A Reading List For Imagining Different Worlds

-It’s August!
+It’s May!
 Many of us started the year off with a to-read list, or maybe you’ve just decided to make one.
-It doesn’t matter; it’s been an interesting seven months, and we might be left rather uninspired, or we may just be looking for fresh new reads.
+It doesn’t matter; it’s been an interesting five months, and we might be left rather uninspired, or we may just be looking for fresh new reads.
 But between the wins and the growth in movements we’ve seen, we owe it to each other to keep going.
 Here’s a curated list of essential reading for just that.
 You’ll want to take notes for your end-of-year bookshelf—and PS: don’t buy from Amazon.

 Another World Is Possible is a popular phrase these days.
 You’ve probably heard of it from activists, speakers, mentors.
 It feels especially salient now, what with the multiple, interlocking crises humanity collectively faces.
 The phrase has been around for a while now, though it was certainly popularised by Arundhati Roy, Indian writer and social activist, who said in January 2003: “Another world is not only possible, she’s on the way and, on a quiet day, if you listen very carefully you can hear her breathe.”